shyamsundertard/real-time-chat-application/README.md

 # Real-Time Chat Application

-This repository serves as the main project hub for a full-stack real-time chat application built with React, Strapi, Node.js, and Socket.IO.
+This repository serves as the main project hub for a full-stack real-time chat application built with Nextjs, Strapi, Node.js, and Socket.IO.

 ## Website: https://quick-ping.vercel.app/QuickPing
 ### Dummy Account Credentials: